Hygiene Bank Activity Instructions

 • At the end of the line, make sure that the bags get tied once (no double knots), and rolled up neatly so that items do not spill out.
 The more you can fit in a box the better!
 Ensure that totes are neatly placed.
 Once a box is full, tape it up neatly.
 You can fit on average 50 kits per medium/large box.

-• Once each box is filled, insert the Hygiene Box Insert page with all products written on the document.
+• Once each box is filled, insert the correct Hygiene Box Insert page with all products written on the document.
 This tells the Recipients what they can expect to find inside.

 Instructions to Assemble Menstrual Care Packs